 We have been doing evaluation since our inception in the late 1960s, in our undergraduate, postgraduate, research and consultancy activities, including traditional cost-benefit studies, monitoring and evaluation (M&E), and qualitative as well as quantitative research.

 However, the current wave of enthusiasm for impact evaluation in international development emphasises quasi-experimental and experimental research designs, micro-econometric analyses, qualitative and mixed methods, and systematic reviews, and new and renewed modes of M&E.

 Staff in this research group have been and are involved in all these areas.
 A dynamic multidisciplinary team in DEV is currently driving the growing field of impact evaluation, systematic reviews, meta-analysis and experimental games.
 Together these activities and capacities provide an exciting environment for teaching and study of impact evaluation and a wealth of experience for research and consultancy.

 This group has also been very active in terms of teaching.

-It organizes a unique MSc Impact Evaluation for International Development to address the evident need for impact evaluation capacity.
+It organizes a unique MSc Impact Evaluation for Global Development to address the evident need for impact evaluation capacity.
 The MSc offers familiarisation with and skills in the basics of modern evidence-based policy-making and impact evaluation, including the contexts and practices of evaluation, research design and data production for evaluation, and basic and more advanced methods of quantitative and qualitative analysis.
 Graduates of the MSc have joined ODI, 3ie and other well-known institutions engaging in impact evaluation.